michaelyousrie/batapi/readme.md

 - For larger "projects", BatAPI shouldn't be used in the first place.
 I'm trying to follow the simplest, most convenient, structure to keep BatAPI super simple for its intended use.

-## What about updates?
+## Active development?

-I'm the sole developer of this project.
-It'll be updated as much as I have free time and fresh ideas.
+Definitely.
+I'm actively working on this project and will publish updates almost daily until it's mature enough for me to use personally.

 ## Contributions